jakobrunge/tigramite/README.md

 This will install tigramite in your path.

 To use just the ParCorr and CMIsymb independence tests, only numpy and scipy are required.
 For CMIknn, cython can optionally be used for compilation, otherwise the provided *.c file is used.
 GPDC also is based on cython, and additionally, sklearn is required for Gaussian Process regression.

 GPACE requires more work: Firstly, sklearn is required for Gaussian Process regression.
 Secondly, either the python package 'ace' or the R-package 'acepack' are required for the ACE estimator.
 The R-package version is much faster. 'ace' can be installed via pip install ace. 'acepack' has to be installed in R first, and can then be accessed by tigramite using the rpy2-interface.

-Note that GPACE relies on a pre-computed null-distribution stored in a *.npz file.
-A null distribution has to be computed for each sample size (like a critical value table).
-To generate the *.npz file, the script generate_gpace_nulldist.py can be used.
+For GPDC and GPACE we recommend to pre-compute and store the null-distribution for a wide range of expected sample sizes with the script ``generate_*_nulldist.py``.
+The file containing the null distributions can then be supplied to the class with the keyword null_dist_filename.

 ## User Agreement